HPC-Courses/AMSC-Labs/Labs/2023-24/lab00-setup/README.md

 - `module --help`: to show a list of all the commands

 ## 2. Installation
-The mk modules are natively available only for (reasonably modern) Linux distributions.
+The mk modules are natively available **only for (reasonably modern) Linux distributions**.
 However, do not worry if you do not have a machine with Linux, here you find a flowchart of how you can obtain the mk modules (and a Linux distribution) depending on your OS:
 ![Installation Flowchart](./assets/installation-flowchart.png)

 ### 2.1.
 Docker

 #### 2.1.1 How it works
 The two most important terms when it comes to `Docker` are **image** and **container**.
+- Images are blueprints of VMs and define the environment as a frozen snapshot in time (think of it as a frozen meal, all properties are conserved, but before eating it you have to defrost it).
-Images are blueprints of VMs, and define the environment, a bit like classes in `C++`.
-Containers are instances of images, a bit like objects/instances in `C++`. `Docker` views a container as a sequence of changes made to its environment (the image), but the image itself never changes.
-So what we need to do to use `Ubuntu` is to download the image we provide and start a container on top of it.
-This container will then serve as our VM, and we can launch our shell in it, mount local folders to it, etc. We usually call the machine in which our container runs the **host** and the operating system running *inside* the container the **guest** (or *container* itself).
+- Containers are instances of images (the meal ready to be eaten).

+We provide you the image with everything that you need (a Linux OS (Ubuntu) with the mk modules installed), so what you need to do is just to build a container.
+This container will then serve as our development environment: we can launch our shell in it, mount local folders to it, etc. We usually call the machine on which Docker is installed (the one with MacOS) the **host** and the operating system running *inside* the container the **guest**.

 #### 2.1.2 Download Docker Desktop